utwente-energy/odect/README.md

 such that society can fully benefit from and contribute to science.
 We invite everybody to join us in this cause.

-## Knowledge resources
+## Knowledge Resources
 ODECT is developed as part of the master's thesis.
 The thesis is openly available [here](https://essay.utwente.nl/96154/)

 ## How to cite
 When using ODECT for publications, please cite:
--   B. Jansen, "Modelling the dynamic greenhouse gas emission intensity of the Dutch electricity mix", Master's Thesis, Univeristy of Twente, Enschede, the Netherlands.
+-   B. Jansen, "Modelling the dynamic greenhouse gas emission intensity of the Dutch electricity mix", Master's Thesis, University of Twente, Enschede, the Netherlands.
 Available [here](https://essay.utwente.nl/96154/)

 ## Installation